bydavy/dotfiles/README.md

 - `.bash_init_extra`: one of the first script executed on new bash session
 - `.bash_extra`: one of the last script executed on new bash sessions

-## Thanks to
+## Credits

-Here are a few projects that inspired me:
+I've been inspired by the following projects:

 - [mathiasbynens](https://github.com/mathiasbynens/dotfiles)